shadow/tgen/README.md

 ## Usage

-Run TGen with a single argument (the path to a config file):
+Run TGen with a single argument (the path to a config file).
+For example, first run a server:

+    tgen resource/tgen.server.graphml.xml > tgen.server.log

+and then run a client that connects to the server:

-    tgen path/to/tgen.config.graphml.xml > tgen.log
+    tgen resource/tgen.webclient.graphml.xml > tgen.client.log

 See the `resource/` directory for example config files.

 ## More documentation

+See `doc/Tools-Setup.md` for setup instructions for the TGenTools toolkit that can be used to parse and plot `tgen` log output.

 See `doc/TGen-Modeling.md` for examples of how to generate TGen config files with embedded traffic models.